SpoodyDev/SpoodyDev/README.md

 👋 Hi, I’m Spoody

-👀 Currently Know: LUA, JavaScript, HTML, CSS, And learning C#!
+👀 Currently Know: LUA, JavaScript, TypeScript, HTML, CSS, And learning C#!

 🌱I'm 16, Live in Illinois, I do this as a side hustle.